prs-eth/Scene-Recognition-in-3D/README.md

 ```shell
 pip3 install -r requirements.txt
 ```
-We use MinkowskiEngine as our 3D sparse convolution framework.
+We use MinkowskiEngine(v0.4.2) as our 3D sparse convolution framework.
 If you have problem with compiling it, please refer to [MinkowskiEngine](https://github.com/StanfordVL/MinkowskiEngine) for more details.

 ## Data
 We evaluate our model on [ScanNet benchmark](http://kaldir.vc.in.tum.de/scannet_benchmark/), the dataset is released under the [ScanNet Term of Use](http://kaldir.vc.in.tum.de/scannet/ScanNet_TOS.pdf), please contact ScanNet team for access.